yandex-cloud/terraform-provider-yandex/templates/mdb_kafka_cluster/d_mdb_kafka_cluster.md

 * `zookeeper` - (Optional) Configuration of the ZooKeeper subcluster.
 The structure is documented below.
 * `kraft` - (Optional) Configuration of the KRaft-controller subcluster.
 The structure is documented below.
 * `access` - (Optional) Access policy to the Kafka cluster.
 The structure is documented below.
+* `disk_size_autoscaling` - Disk autoscaling settings of the Kafka cluster.
+The structure is documented below.

 The `kafka` block supports: